-Employers are considered to be H-1B dependent if they fall into any one of the following three categories (please see 20 C.F.R. § 655.736(a)):
+Employers are considered to be H-1B-dependent if they fall into any of the following three categories, as indicated in 20 C.F.R. § 655.736(a):

-An employer has 25 or fewer full-time employees of which more than seven are H-1B employees;
+An employer has 25 or fewer full-time employees of whom more than seven are H-1B employees;

 An employer has between 26 to 50 full-time employees of whom more than 12 are H-1B employees; or

-An employer has more than 50 full-time employees of which 15% or more are H-1B employees.
+An employer has more than 50 full-time employees of whom 15 percent or more are H-1B employees.

-If an employer is H-1B dependent or has been found to have willfully violated their H-1B obligations within a certain five-year period, the employer has additional attestation obligations regarding the displacement of U.S. workers and its recruitment efforts, in addition to the general employer requirements for H-1B visa petitions.
-(For more information regarding general H-1B employer requirements, please click here.)
+If an employer is H-1B-dependent or has been found to have willfully violated H-1B obligations within a five-year period, the employer has attestation obligations regarding the displacement of U.S. workers and its recruitment efforts, in addition to the general employer requirements for H-1B visa petitions.

-H-1B dependent employers who are hiring a non-exempt H-1B employee must declare that they have not and will not displace or lay-off a U.S. worker "in an equivalent job" either within its own workforce or that of another employer (e.g. contractor).
-The employer may not displace a U.S. worker within its own workforce by hiring an H-1B worker in an equivalent job during a period beginning 90 days before the H-1B petition filing date and lasting 90 days after the filing date.
+H-1B-dependent employers who are hiring a non-exempt (i.e. paid hourly) H-1B employee must declare that they have not and will not displace or lay-off a U.S. worker "in an equivalent job" either within their own workforce or that of another employer (e.g., a contractor).
+The employer may not displace a U.S. worker within its own workforce by hiring an H-1B worker in an equivalent job during a period beginning 90 days before the H-1B petition filing date and lasting until 90 days after the filing date.

-Furthermore, the H-1B dependent employer is also prohibited from placing the H-1B employee with another employer (e.g. in a contracting position) to perform work, either in whole or in part, if this would also result in displacing a similarly situated U.S. worker.
+Furthermore, H-1B-dependent employers are also prohibited from placing the H-1B employee with another employer (e.g., in a contracting position) to perform work, either in whole or in part, if this would also result in displacing a similarly situated U.S. worker.

-The H-1B dependent employer must also make a good faith effort to recruit U.S. workers for the position using industry-wide standards before hiring an H-1B worker.
-The employer must recruit potential U.S. workers for the position through advertising, job fairs, and other forms of industry-wide recruitment.
-Furthermore, the employer must offer the job to any equally or better qualified U.S. worker who applies for the position.
-The employer must also not favor current nonimmigrant employees who have not yet obtained H-1B status, e.g. students currently working under an occupational practical training program.
+H-1B-dependent employers must also make a good-faith effort to recruit U.S. workers for the position by deploying industry-wide standards before hiring an H-1B worker.
+The employer must recruit potential U.S. workers for the position through advertising, job fairs, and other standard forms of recruitment.
+Moreover, employers must offer the job to any equally or better qualified U.S. worker who applies for the position, and are prohibited from favoring current nonimmigrant employees who have not yet obtained H-1B status (e.g., students currently working under an Optional Practical Training (OPT) program).

-Q: In determining whether an employer is H-1B dependent, do you count "exempt" H-1B's in determining H-1B dependency status?
+Q: In determining whether an employer is H-1B dependent, do you count "exempt" H-1Bs in determining H-1B dependence?